jkalis-MS/CodeOptimizationsSampleApp/README.md

 The steps are simple, **first** publish this app into Azure App Service, **second** enable Application Insights and Application Insights Profiler, **third** generate incoming requests for your application

 ## 1. Publishing the app
-Feel free to use the IDE of your choice.
+Feel free to use an IDE of your choice.
 Below is a detailed description for Visual Studio.

 1.1.
 Clone this repo in VS
 1.2.
 Open the project